Tea from Assam class 10 question answer

 4. What could Rajvir see as far as his eyes could see?

-5. According to Rajvir how many cups of tea are drunk daily throughout the world?
+5. According to Rajvir, how many cups of tea are drunk daily throughout the world?

 Answer: According to Rajvir, over eighty crore cups of tea are drunk daily throughout the world.

-6. When was tea drunk first in China?
+6. When was tea first drunk in China?

 Answer: Tea was first drunk in China 2700 B.C.

-Answer: It was situated at Dhulabari.
+Answer: It was situated at Dhekiabari.

 8. When was tea first drunk?